resonatehq/docs/docs/intro.md

 # Why Resonate?

-Resonate offers a cloud computing model that is **dead simple** to use.
-Build resilient, scalable applications using familiar **async • await** syntax.
-This eliminates the need for you to learn complex new skills and concepts when creating distributed services that need the added benefit of handling failures correctly.
-With Resonate, you can build resilient applications, while using the asynchronous programming techniques you already know.
+Resonate offers a cloud computing model that allows you to build resilient applications using an intuitive programming interface centered around  **async • await**.
+With a familiar **async • await** interface, you can create distributed services without learning complex failure handling techniques or vendor-specific concepts.
+On day one, use your existing **async • await** programming knowledge to build systems that recover gracefully.

 &nbsp;

 ![alt text](../static/img/temp_intro.png)

+&nbsp;

 ### Works with your existing libraries and tools
 > [ PHASE 01 INTEGRATION ]